 After it’s all done

 The last visitor has left the venue, but your job isn’t done yet.
 Here are four things you need to do once the tradeshow is finished.

 If you have a team working with you at the show, take 10 minutes before they leave to get their feedback.
 Having a debrief with them is important.
 They talked to lots of people and have ideas of what worked and what didn’t.
 You need this information to make your next show even better.
 So, no matter how many groans you get (because people will want to leave as soon as they can), make sure you do this.

-The key is in the follow up
+The key is in the follow-up

-If you planned and set up your follow up ahead of time, this will be a breeze for you.
+If you planned and set up your follow-up ahead of time, this will be a breeze for you.
 You need to follow up with leads as quickly as possible.
 Memories fade and people who visited your stand won’t remember you a week later.
 So, get to this as quickly on your return as you can.
 And remember I said you’d have questions you weren’t expecting?
 Yes, well, now you have time to answer those thoroughly.

 Write it down

 If you debriefed with your team, now’s the time to get down on paper what they said.
 If it was just you on your stand, think back and make a list of everything that worked and didn’t work.
-Doing this is really going to help you the next time round.
-It will save you lots of time on thinking how you should do things, and even help save time doing them.
+Doing this is really going to help you the next time around.
+It will save you lots of time thinking about how you should do things, and even help save time doing them.

 Was it a success?

 Remember all the way at the beginning of this post I said you should write down some objectives?
 Now’s the time to go back over them and tick off what you achieved.
 This is key – it’s going to tell you how successful the show was for your business, and whether you should do it again.